About Kim Jones

 A Little About Me

-I’m a mother of three young adults and have personally navigated the full stretch of parenting — from elementary school through college and beyond — while juggling sports, activities and a busy household.
-I know what it looks like when life feels like a lot to manage, because I’ve lived it too.
-Now an empty nester, I enjoy staying active and spending time with friends and family as well as traveling.
+I’m a mother of three young adult children and have experienced the full arc of parenting — from preschool through college and beyond — while managing the demands of sports, activities and a busy household.
+I understand what it’s like when life feels like a lot to hold, because I’ve lived it too.

 I spend as much time outdoors as I can in San Diego and beyond and I love the ocean.
 I volunteer with ICO (Inspiring Connections Outdoors), helping connect youth with limited access to nature through outings that promote wellness, connection and leadership.
 These experiences shape how I show up with clients—grounded, real and without judgement.